1907

 An Unconventional Plan Launches

-Progress to reach Lookout Mountain Cave is slow.
+Progress to reach Lookout Mountain Cave was slow.
 Working around the clock, the crew removes 5 feet of limestone every 24 hours.
 Several weeks into the project and at a depth of 260-feet into the mountain, they hit a void in the rock and felt a rush of air escape through the mysterious opening.

 1929